 We are offering shares of our common stock on a continuous basis at a current offering price of \$10.00 per share; however, to the extent that our net asset value per share increases, we will sell shares of our common stock at a price necessary to ensure that shares of our common stock are not sold at a price per share, after deduction of selling commissions and dealer manager fees, that is below our net asset value per share.
 To the extent that the net asset value per share increases subsequent to the last closing, the price per share may increase.
 In the event of a material decline, which we deem to be non-temporary, in our net asset value per share that results in a 5% decrease of our net asset value per share below our then-current net-offering price, and subject to certain conditions, we will reduce our offering price accordingly.
-Our net asset value is based in part on the good faith determination of fair value of certain of our investments by our board of directors or an authorized committee of the board, not on active market quotations.

 Because the price per share of our common stock may change, persons who subscribe for shares in this offering must submit subscriptions for a fixed dollar amount rather than for a number of shares and, as a result, may receive fractional shares of our common stock.
-In connection with each closing date of shares of our common stock offered pursuant to this prospectus, the board of directors or an authorized committee thereof has determined and will determine our net asset value per share within 48 hours of the time that each closing and sale is made in order to make the determination that we are not selling shares of our common stock at a price per share, after deducting selling commissions and dealer manager fees, that is below our then-current net asset value per share.
-The board of directors has delegated to our pricing committee the authority to make such determination in connection with each closing.
-We expect that our pricing committee, acting under such delegated authority from our board of directors, will consider the following factors, among others, in making such determination:
+In connection with each closing date of shares of our common stock offered pursuant to this prospectus, the board of directors or a committee thereof is required within 48 hours of the time that each closing and sale is made to make the determination that we are not selling shares of our common stock at a price per share, after deducting selling commissions and dealer manager fees, that is below our then-current net asset of directors will consider the following factors, among others, in making such determination:

-- the net asset value of our common stock disclosed in the most recent periodic report we filed with the SEC: - assessment by our Advisers of whether any material change in the net asset value has occurred (including through the realization of net gains on the sale of our portfolio investments) from the period beginning on the date of the most recently disclosed net asset value to the period ending two days prior to the date of the closing on and sale of our common stock; and - the magnitude of the difference between the net asset value of our common stock disclosed in the most recent periodic report we filed with the SEC and our Advisers' assessment of any material change in the net asset value since the date of the most recently disclosed net asset value, and the offering price of the shares of our common stock at the date of closing.
+- the net asset value of our common stock disclosed in the most recent periodic report we filed with the SEC; - assessment by our Advisers of whether any material change in the net asset value has occurred (including through the realization of net gains on the sale of our portfolio investments) from the period beginning on the date of the most recently disclosed net asset value to the period ending two days prior to the date of the closing on and sale of our common stock; and - the magnitude of the difference between the net asset value disclosed in the most recent periodic report we filed with the SEC and our management's assessment of any material change in the net asset value since the date of the most recently disclosed net asset value, and the offering price of the shares of our common stock at the date of closing.